 Staff should be aware that safeguarding issues can manifest themselves as peer on peer abuse.
-This is most likely to include, but not limited to: bullying (including cyber bullying), gender based violence/sexual assaults and sexting.
+This is most likely to include, but not limited to: bullying (including cyber bullying), gender based violence, initiation-type violence and rituals, and sexting.

 Abuse is abuse and should never be tolerated or passed off as 'banter' or part of growing up.
+Different gender issues can be prevalent with dealing with peer on peer abuse and this must always be considered when cases are reviewed.

 At our school we believe that all children have the right to attend school and learn in a safe environment.
 Children should be free from harm from adults and other children.
 We recognise that some students will negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's behaviour policy.